So let’s be clear: I think traditional New Year’s resolutions are dumb.

 So while I still think that New Year’s resolutions as I used to understand them are dumb, when you do them right, they can be incredibly effective and life-changing.

-I’ve learned a lot about this process of the last couple of years.
+I’ve learned a lot about this process of the last several years.
 There’s a lot of great advice out there, but if I do have one nugget of wisdom to offer about resolutions it’s this:

 While the rest of the world is wrapped up in being skinny and self-improvement and getting rich, imagine if you chose to do something a little different?